Published on 25 October 2021

 Teens Abusing Diazepam

 The high rates of diazepam usage reported among teenagers are due to the drug's widespread illicit availability and high prescription rates.
-In 2011, the Drug Enforcement Administration (DEA) conducted a poll that revealed more than 20 million Americans over 12 years of age had abused benzodiazepines like Valium at least once.
+In 2011, the Drug Enforcement Administration (DEA) conducted a poll that revealed more than 20 million Americans over 12 years of age had abused benzodiazepines like Diazepam at least once.

 As part of its Monitoring the Future project, the National Institute on Drug Abuse (NIDA) releases an annual poll.
 The findings of the 2015 NIDA survey showed that: